hijknight/rock-paper-scissors/README.md

 ## Contributing

-Contributions are welcome!
-Follow these steps to contribute:
+We welcome contributions!
+If you'd like to improve the library, follow these steps:

 1. Fork the repository.
-2. Create a new feature branch.
+2. Create a branch for your changes.
-3. Commit your changes and push.
+3. Make your edits and commit your changes.
-4. Open a pull request for review.
+4. Open a pull request.

+For suggestions or feature requests, open an issue, and let us know how we can improve.

 ---

 ## License

-This project is licensed under the [MIT License](./LICENSE).
-See the `LICENSE` file for more details.
+This project is distributed under the MIT License.
+See the `LICENSE` file for more information.

----

-Enjoy coding and playing with `rock-paper-scissors`! 🎮